 The concept of eco-friendly tourism is growing in India.
-Don't think that eco resorts in India aren't luxurious -- they are.
-And how!
-Not only do these places offer a refreshing approach to tourism, they're situated in some of the most picturesque parts of India.
-Many of them also offer unique local activities that you won't find elsewhere.
-It's a fabulous way of experiencing India at its natural best!
+Don't think that eco resorts in India aren't luxurious--they are!
+Not only do these places offer a refreshing approach to tourism, but they're also situated in some of the most picturesque parts of India, and many of them offer unique local activities that you won't find elsewhere.
+It's a fabulous way to experience India at its natural best!

 01 of 08

-- Price: Expect to pay 15,000 rupees upwards per night for a double.
+- Price: Expect to pay 15,000 rupees or more per night for a double.
 Substantial discounts are possible during the monsoon season.

 02 of 08

 Asia's largest "Earth" resort, Banasura is predominantly constructed from mud known as rammed earth.
 Its 31 rooms are nestled on a 35-acre eco-friendly farm in Vellamunda in Kerala's lush Wayanad district.
 Guests can enjoy hiking through the countryside to visit waterfalls, caves, and a tribal village.
 The resort also has a rejuvenating Ayurvedic spa.